tarakanbg/api.vateud.net/README.md

 * `ends` - ending date and time for the event (zulu) in the following format: "2013-10-27T20:00:00Z".
 The T letter denotes the beginning of the time string, separating the date and time.
 * `vaccs` - the vACCs (one or many) that are organizing the event.
 Determined programmatically by the access token, not editable via remote calls
 * `id` - unique numeric identifier, returned by the application on create and update calls, not editable
 * `weekly` - a boolean flag, can have "true" or "false" values.
-Only used when creating events, won't have any effect when editing an existing event.
-  Causes the application to create 52 weekly instances of the event (1 year ahead).
+If used when creaitng events, causes the application to create 26 weekly instances of the event (6 months ahead).
 The day of the week and starting and ending times for each instance match the initial event values.
+If used when editing an existing instance of a weekly event causes the changes made to be propagated to all other instances of that weekly event.
+If the flag is not set when editing an instance of a weekly event, only that instance will be affected by the changes.

 ##### RESTful principle explained